aditya-raj/api_doc/docs/index.rst

           only takes milliseconds to identify a voter.

-        - Voters may also be identified from nothing but their online identities such as Facebook and Twitter profiles. *This feature is currently planned for future release.*
+        - Voters may also be identified from nothing but their online identities such as their Facebook or Twitter usernames. *This feature is currently planned for future release.*